yaaintmal/path-ai/README.md

 >
 > Please refer to the `LICENSE` file in this repository for the specific legal terms governing this software.

----
-Welcome to PathAI!
-We're here to transform the way you learn—whether you're a student discovering new subjects, a teacher preparing engaging lessons, or an educational institution scaling personalized learning.

 ## Ascend Your Knowledge The Gaming Way